stratemeyerjw/jays-audio-tools/AI_README.md

 - `public/` — generated/served static output. `public/index.html` is the output after dependency injection.
 - `client-deps.json` — manifest listing client dependency files with `{ src, dest }` entries.

+IMPORTANT: `public/` is a generated output directory (build artifact).
+Do not edit files directly under `public/` — instead update source files under `client-templates/`, `client-partials/`, `client-css/`, or other source directories and re-run the build/refresh step.

 ## Annotated directory tree (top-level)

 The following tree is a short, representative view.
 Use it to locate files quickly.